 Treatment depends on the diagnosis.
 An examination will reveal if the snoring is caused by nasal allergy, infection, deformity, or tonsils and adenoids.

 - Genioglossus and hyoid advancement is a surgical procedure for the treatment of sleep apnea.
 It prevents a collapse of the lower throat and pulls the tongue muscles forward, thereby opening the obstructed airway.
+Some treatments aim to improve upper airway muscle tone to prevent airway collapse.

 If surgery is too risky or unwanted, the patient may sleep every night with a nasal mask that delivers air pressure into the throat; this is called continuous positive airway pressure or “CPAP”.
+An oral appliance, such as a mandibular advancement device, may be recommended for patients who cannot tolerate CPAP.

 A chronically snoring child should be examined for problems with his or her tonsils and adenoids.
 A tonsillectomy and adenoidectomy may be required to return the child to full health.
+In cases of severe sleep apnea, more intensive interventions may be necessary due to the increased health risks and frequency of breathing disruptions.

 Self-Help for the Light Snorer